EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Proposed Evolutionary Model

-For each sequence \(\mathbf{x}^m\), an evolutionary time variable \(\mathbf{b}^m\) will be inferred.
-We model its approximate density \(q_{\phi_{\mathbf{b}}}(\mathbf{b}^m)\) using a gamma distribution to ensure the positiveness of the samples.
-The parameters of the distribution (shape and rate) are produced by a non-linear transformation as follows:
+For each sequence \(x^m\), we infer and sample an evolutionary time variable \(\mathbf{t}^m\).
+We model its approximate density \(q_{\phi_{\mathbf{t}}}(\mathbf{t}^m)\) using a gamma distribution to ensure the positiveness of the samples.
+The parameters of the distribution (shape and rate) are produced by a non-linear transformation on uniform noise \(\bm{\zeta}_{\mathbf{t}}\) as follows:

-Lastly, we infer the latent variables of the Markov chain model parameters \(\bm{\psi}\) with independent approximate densities \(q_{\phi_{\bm{\psi}}}(\bm{\psi})\).
-The JC69 model does not have any free parameters to be estimated (\(\bm{\psi}=\emptyset\)).
-For the K80 model, we infer the latent variable of the transition/transversion rate ratio (\(\bm{\kappa}\)) using a gamma-based approximate distribution (\(q_{\phi_{\bm{\kappa}}}(\bm{\kappa})\)), which its parameters are produced by a neural network:
+Next, we infer and sample the latent variables of the Markov chain model parameters \(\bm{\psi}\) with independent approximate densities \(q_{\phi_{\bm{\psi}}}(\bm{\psi})\).
+The JC69 model does not have any free parameters to be estimated, so \(\bm{\psi}=\emptyset\).
+For the K80 model, we infer the latent variable of the transition/transversion rate ratio (\(\bm{\kappa}\)) using a gamma-based approximate distribution (\(q_{\phi_{\bm{\kappa}}}(\bm{\kappa})\)) to ensure the positiveness of the samples.
+Its local parameters are produced by a neural network on uniform noise \(\bm{\zeta}_{\bm{\kappa}}\) as follows:

 In the case of the GTR model, we model the variational densities of the substitution rate parameters (\(\bm{\rho}\)) and the relative frequencies (\(\bm{\pi}\)) using Dirichlet distributions.
 This ensures that the sum of the sampled values is equal to one.
-Their concentrations are generated by a set of independent neural networks parameterized by \(\phi_{\bm{\rho}}\) and \(\phi_{\bm{\pi}}\), respectively:
+Their concentrations are generated by a set of independent neural networks on uniform noises \(\bm{\zeta}_{\bm{\rho}}\) and \(\bm{\zeta}_{\bm{\pi}}\), respectively: